Roykesydon/Roykesistant/README.md

 ![](./source/demo.png)

-# How To Create your own bot
+# How To Create Your Own Bot
 1. Apply to "BotFather" for your bot token

 1. write config.yml